 This may include an audition, portfolio review, interview, and/or a separate application.

-Priority Freshman Application: December 1, 2016 – Deadline for Merit Scholarship & Honors Consideration.
+December 1, 2021: Priority Freshman Application Deadline for Merit Scholarship & Honors Consideration.

-It is best to submit your University application before coming to an audition, portfolio review or interview.
-Admission decisions to the University will not be made until Undergraduate Admissions receives results of your audition, portfolio review or interview.
+It is best to submit your University application before your audition, portfolio review, or interview.
+Admission decisions to the University will not be made until Undergraduate Admissions receives results of your audition, portfolio review, or interview.

 BFA Acting Audition Dates:

 BA program in Theatre Studies requires a Theatre Studies Application which will be reviewed by a selection committee comprised of members of Theatre Studies faculty.
-It is to your advantage to submit an Theatre Studies Application as early as possible through Slideroom: https://uconnadmissions.slideroom.com
+It is to your advantage to submit a Theatre Studies Application as early as possible through Slideroom.

-You will also need to have a informal interview with Theatre Studies Area Head, Professor Vincent Tycer regarding your interest in the Theatre Studies.
-Please contact Professor Vincent Tycer at firstname.lastname@example.org or call us at (860) 486-2281 to speak to the department recruiter.
+You will also need to have an informal interview with the Theatre Studies committee regarding your interest in the Theatre Studies major.

 Graduate Admissions Application Process: